-Top web design trends fluctuate as aesthetics change due to pop culture preference, but as Italian designer Massimo Vignelli once said, “Styles come and go.
+Top web design trends fluctuate as aesthetics change due to pervading pop culture preferences, but as Italian designer, Massimo Vignelli once said, “Styles come and go.
 Good design is a language, not a style.”

-Current web design trends indicate an increased sense of playfulness, with interactive elements that engage and delight customers.
+Over the past few years, web design trends have embodied an increased sense of playfulness, with interactive elements that engage and delight customers.

 Animation’s sticking power offers the ability to create versatile and exciting online experiences.
-From liquid motion to animated logos, kinetic typography, loading animation, and hover effects—there is so many ways “movement” can revitalize website interactions.
+From liquid motion to animated logos, kinetic typography, loading animation, and hover effects—there are so many ways “movement” can revitalize website interactions.

 Responsive AKA mobile-friendly web design is now the norm.
-Ongoing web design trends indicate a focus on developing thumb-friendly websites.
+Ongoing web trends indicate a focus on developing thumb-friendly websites.
 Most mobile website visitors navigate with their thumbs.
 So, putting the navigation bar, menu, and contact buttons in the thumb zone (towards the center of the screen) improves UX and user experience.

-Mobile devices and language change, but the thumb-friendly design will remain a critical part of the website design as long as touchscreens prevail.
+Mobile devices and language change, but the thumb-friendly design will remain a critical part of web design as long as touchscreens prevail.
 Gestures like tapping, double-tapping, dragging, pinching, and pressing should all occur within the thumb zone.
 Mobile navigation used to be a pragmatic dropdown list of links.
 However, the latest web design trends currently tend to favor full-screen overlays to accommodate social buttons and other useful content.

-An innovative web design team will advise organizations to display customized content based on user behavior.
+Many designers will advise organizations to display customized content based on user behavior.
 For instance, if a user spends time on a lounge decor web page, the next time they visit the home store’s website, it will display relevant content like recently viewed items or wish list products to increase conversions.

 Personalized content is effective for eCommerce websites to decrease abandoned carts and maintain conversion rates.
 Customers are more engaged with ads tailored to their interests.
 Relevant and personal messages that cater to their pain points should be delivered across the entire customer journey, particularly through web design, as most consumers purchase via websites.

 The human eye locates brighter things easier in dark mode.
-While there’s conflicting evidence on whether dark mode, i.e., having a black background is healthier for eyesight, it’s one website design trend that has permeated social media and Gmail, which now offers dark mode toggles.
+While there’s conflicting evidence on whether dark mode, i.e., having a black background is healthier for eyesight, it’s one 2024 website design trend that has permeated social media and Gmail, which now offers dark mode toggles.

 For websites with image-heavy design elements, dark mode heightens contrast, leaving a stronger impression of what organizations have to offer.
-As well as being sleek, chick, and easy on the eyes, dark mode web designs can also save battery life in low-light environments.
-Dark mode’s rise to popularity has much to do with minimalism that has become the bread and butter work of many web designers over the past decade.
+As well as being sleek, chic, and easy on the eyes, dark mode web designs can also save battery life in low-light environments.
+Dark mode’s rise to popularity has much to do with minimalism which has become the bread and butter work of many web designers over the past decade.

 Maximalism defies minimalist constraints, leaving room for spontaneity.
-Youth brands linked to street culture, musicians, agencies, and fashion labels gravitate towards maximalist landing pages with mixed media collage, incorporating large decorative fonts, artistic textures, and animation.
+Youth brands linked to street culture, musicians, agencies, and fashion labels gravitate towards maximalist landing pages with mixed media collage, incorporating large decorative fonts, artistic textures and animation.
 In this regard, both minimalism and maximalism achieve the same effect.
 Ultimately, the target audience and business values determine web design.

 Flat vectors will also be reinvigorated with bold outlines, exaggerated fluidity, and sometimes rendered in 3D.
-This year’s web design trends reveal designers are turning to Ukiyo-e artists of Japan’s Edo Period for inspiration.
+This year’s web design trends reveal web designers are turning to Ukiyo-e artists of Japan’s Edo Period for inspiration.
 The most famous work in this style is The Great Wave off Kanagawa, boasting thick outlines and limited perspective.